crystalmford/WGU_MSDA_projects/README.md

-# Customer Tenure & Churn SQL Dashboard (WGU D210 Project)
+# Customer Tenure & Churn SQL Dashboard
 ## Overview
 This project presents a Tableau **dashboard suite and story** analyzing **customer tenure and churn** across demographic and service-based segments.
 The goal is to provide executive stakeholders with clear, actionable insights into which customers stay longer, and how to better retain those who are likely to leave.